-The overall change in workforce numbers over this period is higher as a proportion than other forces, and the force plans to lose a similar percentage of its police officer strength than England and Wales.
+The overall planned change in workforce numbers over this period is slightly higher as a proportion than other forces; the force is set to lose a much higher percentage of its police officer strength than elsewhere.
 The workforce plans for the alliance were informed by an initial assessment of risk (rather than demand) and allocated resources accordingly.